 Results from this survey will be used by analysts and researchers to study current situations and trends, and by many government departments to develop policies and programs that can have an impact on individuals who receive care, their families, those who provide care, and those who may need or provide care in the future.

-The target population is all non-institutionalized persons 15 years of age or older, living in the ten provinces of Canada.
+The target population for the GSS is all non-institutionalized persons 15 years of age or older, living in the ten provinces of Canada.

 In the GSS, all respondents are contacted and interviewed by telephone.
 Thus persons in households without telephones cannot be interviewed.
 However, persons living in such households represent less than 2% of the target population.